chaturay/serverless-artillery/README.md

 Notice instruction 0 and 1 under `BEFORE ENABLING` section if they are applicable for your use case.

 ### T6.5.
 Deploy assets to AWS to start monitoring
 This section is same as before.
-See [here](#t26-deploy-assets-to-aws) for details. **Note** that in the previous step monitoring was turned on and hence deploying the assets would turn on monitoring.
+See [here](#t26-deploy-assets-to-aws) for details. **Note** that in the previous step monitoring was turned on and hence just _deploying_ the assets would turn on monitoring.
+Separate _invoke_ is not needed.

 **NOTE:** In performance test and acceptance test, the `script.yml` is passed with `invoke` command and hence redeployment is not needed when you edit `script.yml`.
 But monitoring mode uses the `script.yml` that is deployed in `slsart deploy` command.
 Also `invoke` command is not used in monitoring mode.
 Hence you need to redeploy everytime you edit `script.yml`.
 During script development you can take advantage of `slsart invoke -m` to [try monitoring](#t63-tryout-monitoring-mode) with your script and avoid having to redeploy each time it is changed.